jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 ### Project Overview

-Natural disasters can be catastrophic to the areas that are affected by them.
+Natural disasters can be catastrophic to the areas and people who are affected by them.
+In 2022, surveys from Forbes Home indicated that almost a third of the survey respondents cited worsening weather conditions as a reason for them to move.
+The same articles stated that nearly two-thirds (62%) of US residents who planned on buying or selling their homes were hesitant to do so in areas at risk of natural disasters, severe temperatures, and rising sea levels.
+Almost three-quarters (71%) of Gen-Z participants stated they would be apprehensive to move to an area that was at risk of these factors as well.

 The primary goal of this analysis is to observe the overall frequency of major disasters by geographical location at the regional and state level over time, and to create a model that predicts future incidents past on past events.
 The results produced in this analysis could be impactful when deciding where to relocate within the United States.

 In this project, the following questions will be answered to create an analysis to provide prospective residents of the US with: